Week 12 was a lot of fun! Do I sound like a broken record yet?

 #81 Back to one of my favorite shapes...
 I used a shear filter in an s curve shape with repeated edge pixels.
 Brightness/contrast, vibrance, and black and white adjustments.

 #82 This one was fun!
 I was enjoying the effects from the spherize filter and thought I would try manipulating copies of the image with it.
 It eventually turned into an eyeball.

 #83 At this point I noticed that I had a lot of spherical, egg like shapes along with the birds.
 I thought I would blend the two themes together into one image.
 This time I used the peregrine falcon image.
-I added the spherize filter 3 times to bring up the blue of the raw image given a sense of sky.
+I added the spherize filter 3 times to bring up the blue of the raw image giving a sense of sky.